-In 2020, the UK will be hosting the United Nations climate negotiations conference, known as COP26.
-It will be the largest ever summit hosted in the UK.
+In November 2021, the UK hosted the United Nations climate change conference, known as COP26.

-The two week conference in Glasgow will involve around 200 presidents and prime ministers and some 30,000 delegates reporting back on progress since the Paris Agreement and, hopefully, making some new decisions on how to reduce greenhouse gas emissions and prepare for the impact that climate change is already having.
+The two-week conference in Glasgow involved around 200 presidents and prime ministers and some 40,000 delegates reporting back on progress since the Paris Agreement and making new decisions on how to reduce greenhouse gas emissions and prepare for the impact that climate change is already having.

 COP26 and the University of Leeds

 Research and innovation from the University of Leeds contributed to important discussions and negotiations that took place in the run up to, and at, COP26.
 As an official observer of the UNFCCC - the framework that underpins COP26 - the University sent a delegation to the conference in Glasgow.
 Members of this delegation were involved in events and activities across both the Blue Zone (UN-managed space which hosts the negotiations) and Green Zone (managed by the UK Government, and open to the general public).